I still remember my first day of French class.

 - Ready for a challenge?
 Going from simple to more complex, I created this quiz myself to help you review this article.
 It contains examples of everything I have talked about here.

 Finally, simply exposing yourself to authentic French sources—news articles, literary excerpts, reading exercises, listening practice, music, etc.—will help grammar such as reflexive verbs come more easily.
+(It’s just the kind of practice you get with FluentU—except FluentU kicks it up a notch, by combining exercises and other learning tools with all that great French immersion.)

 Think about it.
 In English, you can often “sense” if the grammar of a sentence is “off.”
 For instance, “I had wrote” simply doesn’t sound right, does it?
 That’s not because in kindergarten, your teachers made you memorize complex grammar tables.
 On the contrary, you know by experience.